Tesco launches virtual store on Seoul subway

-LONDON Tesco, the world's No.3 retailer, launched a virtual store on the subway in Seoul, South Korea, on Thursday, allowing time-pressed commuters to shop on the go using their smartphones.
+LONDON Aug 25 Tesco , the world's No.3 retailer, launched a virtual store on the subway in Seoul, South Korea, on Thursday, allowing time-pressed commuters to shop on the go using their smartphones.

 The British grocer said commuters in its second-biggest market could scan the barcodes alongside pictures of over 500 popular products using the app of its local Homeplus business.